akiyamn/coyomi/README.md

 ```

 ## Usage
-coyomi is very basic at the moment and has limited functionality.
-However it is still usable.
+coyomi is very basic at the moment and has limited functionality, however it is still usable.

 ### Controls
 Controls are vi-like, but are simple enough to be used by someone not familiar with them.